AdamKobus/compose-navigation/README.md

     val Alert = dialogDestination("alertDialog")
 }

-// extension which you can later use in your o
+// extension which you can later use in your AnimatedNavHost
 @ExperimentalAnimationApi
 fun NavGraphBuilder.myGraph() {
     composableNavigation(MyGraph) {